samthebest/dump/BasicSecurity.md

 ### 1.2 Secondary Passwords

-When you need to create an account for any website other than Gmail use a password manager, like this one https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd.
+When you need to create an account for any website other than Gmail or a non-operating-system password:

+#### 1.2.1 Websites/Tools That Manage Property or Money

+For example this could be Amazon Prime, online banking etc, games that allow in app purchases, app stores where a credit/debit card has been added, any tool that allows you to buy something without entering card details by storing card details.

+ - If you need to invent a password use the same process as described in 1.1.1
+ - Keep every password different

+##### Storage

+To store these passwords (since it is hard to remember so many) try to invent a reminder system and store the reminders in emails sent to yourself from yourself.
+For example you could store the first letters of each of the words along with the numbers.
+E.g. `57,gianT,potatoeS,leakeD,14,lanternS,happilY` would become `57gpl14lh`

+#### 1.2.2 Websites/Tools That do NOT Manage Anything of Value

+For example Forums, Stupid websites that want you to register, etc.

+that is NOT responsible for storing use a password manager, like this one https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd.
 Do NOT use a password manager for Gmail.
 Do NOT use the same password for secondary passwords as your master passwords.

 ## 2 Multi Factor Authentication